Boeing KC-135 Stratotanker: Operational history

-Introduction into service

 An F-15 backs out after refueling from a KC-135R.

-The KC-135 was initially purchased to support SAC bombers, but by the late 1960s, in the Southeast Asia theater, the KC-135 Stratotanker's ability as a force multiplier came to the fore.
-Midair refueling of F-105 and F-4 fighter-bombers as well as B-52 bombers brought far-flung bombing targets within reach, and allowed fighter missions to spend hours at the front, rather than a few minutes, which was usual due to their limited fuel reserves and high fuel consumption.
-KC-135 crews refueled both USAF and Navy/ Marine Corps aircraft; though they would have to change to probe and drogue adapters depending upon the mission, the Navy and Marine Corps not having fitted their aircraft with flying boom receptacles since the USAF boom system was impractical for aircraft carrier operations.
-Crews also helped to bring in damaged aircraft which could sometimes fly while being fed by fuel to a landing site or to ditch over the water (specifically those with punctured fuel tanks).
-KC-135s continued their tactical support role in later conflicts such as Operation Desert Storm and current aerial strategy.
+The KC-135 was introduced to support SAC bombers, but by the late 1960s, in the Southeast Asia theater, the KC-135 Stratotanker's ability as a force multiplier came to the fore.
+Midair refueling of F-105 and F-4 fighter-bombers, as well as B-52 bombers, brought far-flung bombing targets within reach and allowed fighter missions to spend hours at the front, rather than a few minutes, which was usual due to their limited fuel reserves and high fuel consumption.

+KC-135 crews refueled USAF, Navy, and Marine Corps aircraft.
+They changed to probe and drogue adapters depending upon the mission, with the Navy and Marine Corps aircraft not having flying-boom receptacles, since the USAF boom system was impractical for aircraft carrier operations.
+Crews also helped to bring in damaged aircraft, which could sometimes fly while being fed by fuel to a landing site, or to ditch over the water, specifically those with punctured fuel tanks.
+KC-135s continued their tactical-support role in later conflicts such as Operation Desert Storm and current aerial strategy.

-SAC had the KC-135 Stratotanker in service with Regular Air Force SAC units from 1957 through 1992 and with SAC-gained ANG and AFRES units from 1975 through 1992.
+Strategic Air Command had the KC-135 Stratotanker in service with Regular Air Force SAC units from 1957 to 1992 and with SAC-gained ANG and AFR units from 1975 to 1992.
 Following a major USAF reorganization that resulted in the inactivation of SAC in 1992, most KC-135s were reassigned to the newly created AMC.
-While AMC gained the preponderance of the aerial refueling mission, a small number of KC-135s were also assigned directly to United States Air Forces in Europe (USAFE), Pacific Air Forces (PACAF) and the Air Education and Training Command (AETC).
-All AFRC KC-135s and most of the ANG KC-135 fleet became operationally-gained by AMC, while Alaska Air National Guard and Hawaii Air National Guard KC-135s became operationally-gained by PACAF.
+A small number of KC-135s were also assigned directly to United States Air Forces in Europe (USAFE), Pacific Air Forces (PACAF) and the Air Education and Training Command (AETC).
+All AFRC KC-135s and most of the ANG KC-135 fleet became operationally gained by AMC.
+Alaska Air National Guard and Hawaii Air National Guard KC-135s became operationally gained by PACAF.